Since CPA testing windows have changed, I thought it would be nice to have a post to explain how they work.

 The concept of CPA testing windows seems fine from the onset.
 However, candidates could only take an exam section once per window.
 If they failed, they had to wait until the next window to retake that section.

 For instance, if a candidate took a section in early January and failed, they couldn’t retake it until April 1.
 As a result, candidates sometimes struggled to pass all four CPA Exam sections within 30 months as required for the license.
-So thankfully, candidates for this year don’t have to worry about 2023 CPA Exam testing windows.
+So now that CPA testing windows are back in 2025, you’ll need to take these dates into account before you try to schedule your exams.

 The AICPA releases exam scores once or twice a month.
-However, the AICPA notes that when you take BEC, your scores might be delayed by about a week.
-The Written Communications portion of BEC can require additional time to analyze and score, hence the delay.
 For more info about score releases, hop over to CPA Score Release Dates.

 Once you start your CPA journey, you should mark down the day you pass the first part of your exam.
-After all, boards of accountancy require candidates to pass all four parts within 18 months.
-So, the 18-month deadline will start to tick as soon as you pass that first part.
+After all, boards of accountancy require candidates to pass all four parts within 30 months.
+So, the 30-month deadline will start to tick as soon as you pass that first part.

 Additionally, please note that it only starts to count once you PASS the first part, not when you TAKE the first part.
 For example, let’s assume you are planning to take FAR in January and REG the following February.
 You find out later that you failed FAR and passed REG.
-The 18 months start in February on the date of your exam, and you will have to complete all 4 parts by August the following year.
+The 30 months start in February on the date of your exam, and you will have to complete all 4 parts within the next 30 months.

-Even though the AICPA moved to continuous testing on July 1, 2020, readers still ask me, “Can I take the CPA Exam twice in the same window?”
-Just keep in mind that although “CPA testing windows” have technically been eliminated, you still must wait for your score to be released before retaking any section you might have failed.
+Readers still ask me, “Can I take the CPA Exam twice in the same window?”
+Just keep in mind that at least for the CPA Discipline sections, the “CPA testing windows” are a little more limited in 2025 than in 2024, and you still must wait for your score to be released before retaking any section you might have failed.

 I’ve noticed many candidates choose to schedule their exams at the end of the period when their NTS (Notice to Schedule) is valid.
 This plan has two disadvantages: